-The Human Rights Center launched the Sexual Violence Program in 2010 to provide an evidence-based understanding of how to improve accountability for, and protection from, sexual and gender-based violence in areas affected by armed conflict and other humanitarian emergencies.
+The Human Rights Center launched the Sexual Violence Program in 2010 to improve accountability for, and protection from, sexual and gender-based violence in areas affected by armed conflict and other humanitarian emergencies.

 Our research identifies priority challenges and local innovations, which policymakers and practitioners alike use to improve decision-making, law reform, and resource allocation.

 The program is currently involved in the following activities:

 - Improving Access to Justice and Support — We provide technical assistance to national courts and human rights defenders